 Teaching: The candidate will be expected to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
 Examples of other means of evaluation are provided in the appendix to this document.
-The candidate should demonstrate that courses are coherently organized and thoughtfully presented.
-This evaluation includes contributions to the breadth, depth, and needs of the department and up-dating curriculum and course materials at all levels (introductory lowers division courses through upper-division courses and, where applicable, graduate seminars).
+This evaluation includes contributions to the breadth, depth, and needs of the department (developing on line courses, for example), up-dating curriculum and course materials, and contributing to department undergraduate and graduate assessment tools.
 In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
 A rating of meritorious will require student evaluations which are typically at or above the departmental average and evidence of effective teaching.
-A rating of excellent will require student evaluations which are typically above the departmental average, evidence of effective teaching, and dedication to student learning.
+A rating of excellent will require student evaluations which are typically above the departmental average, as well as other evidence of effective teaching which may include dedication to student learning, development of revised curriculum, particularly around efforts to integrate diversity initiatives, new pedagogical and assessment techniques, participation in professional development, work with students outside the classroom, and other areas of teaching such as those in the appendix.
 In evaluating teaching, course content, level and size will be considered in interpreting student evaluations.
+Evidence of significant improvement over time will be considered as justification for a higher evaluation.